raiguard/kak-harpoon/README.md

 You can have as many harpoons as you like, though you shouldn't need more than three or four at a given time.

 Call `:harpoon-list` to list all of the harpooned files, and `:harpoon-remove <index>` to remove a harpooned file.
+You can also call `:harpoon-add-or-nav <index>` to navigate to the given file or add it if it does not exist.

 ## Configuration